confidential-containers/cloud-api-adaptor/peerpodconfig-ctrl/README.md

 It is spread as evenly as possible across the number of nodes.

 ## Integrate with your operator
-Running the peer-pod-controller as another controller embedded into an operator can be easily done.
+Running the peerpodconfig-ctrl as another controller embedded into an operator can be easily done.
 Import the controller into your operators main.go and start it.

 For an operator-sdk generated operator it could be as simple as: